 Big Weekend 2021 – Malham

-In the hope that Covid restrictions will have eased significantly by this October, we’re planning ahead for the Big Weekend 2021.
+In the belief that Covid restrictions will remain significantly eased this October, we’re now taking bookings for the Big Weekend 2021.

 The Big Weekend is the OWPG’s annual gathering.

 The Big Weekend provides a great opportunity for members to meet friends old and new, to share experiences, learn new things and participate in the running of our Guild.
 In short, we can – fingers duly crossed – continue the process of re-establishing our participation in a more normal world*.

 * Obviously with the proviso that local or wider lockdowns don’t cause further mayhem and under the COVID-secure guidelines in operation at the time.

 Friday 8 October to Monday 11 October 2021

 Rates are inclusive of all meals and are expected to be £47 per person per night for three nights, £50 per night for two nights and £60 for one night only.